emmett-framework/emmett/docs/debug_and_logging.md

 Logging application errors
 --------------------------

 When your application runs on production, Emmett – obviously – won't display the debug page, but will collect the full traceback and store it in logs.
-In fact, with the default configuration, a file called *production.log* will be created in the *logs* folder inside your application folder.
-It will log every message labeled as *warning* level or more severe.
+With the default configuration, your application will log to the standard output every message labeled as *warning* level or more severe.

 But how does Emmett logging works?

 It uses the standard Python logging module, and provides a shortcut that you can use with the `log` attribute of your `App`.
 This becomes handy when you want to add some messages inside your code, because you can just call:

 ```python
 app.log.debug('This is a debug message')